ABOUT IKI SMALL GRANTS

 Strengthening climate and biodiversity action worldwide

 Achieving the global and national targets formulated in the Paris Agreement and the CBD requires the active participation of all social groups worldwide, especially on the local and regional level.
 However, local organisations in ODA-eligible countries often lack access to international funding, or financing mechanisms are not tailored to their specific needs.
-With the IKI Small Grants programme, founded in 2019, BMU extends its IKI strategy and reaches out to small regional, national and local organisations and their decentralized solutions.
+With the IKI Small Grants programme, founded in 2019, the IKI strategy is extended and reaches out to small regional, national, and local organisations and their decentralized solutions.
 It is specifically aimed at organisations that already have experience in local project implementation and want to grow further.

 Two approaches – one goal

-IKI Small Grants comprises two components: ‘International Calls’ and ‘Funding Institutions’, accompanied by extensive capacity development measures (see graphic).
-Both components share one common goal: supporting small-scale, local or regional climate and biodiversity action in ODA-eligible countries.
+IKI Small Grants comprises two components: ‘International Calls’ and ‘Funding Institutions’, accompanied by extensive capacity development measures.
+Both components share one common goal: supporting small-scale, local, or regional climate and biodiversity action in ODA-eligible countries.
 International Calls seeks to reach projects directly through regular calls for proposals and the provision of direct funding.
 Over a 5-year period, about 11 million euros will be provided to approximately 100 selected projects.
 The component Funding Institutions cooperates with 6 national and regional institutions engaged in the area of climate and biodiversity.
-It provides them with administrative and technical advice and funding of 5 Million euros in total to implement their own calls for proposals and funding lines.
+It provides them with administrative and technical advice and funding of 5 million euros in total to implement their own calls for proposals and funding lines.

 Are you a member of a non-profit organisation engaged in climate or biodiversity action and you have a creative project idea?
 If your organisation is registered in an ODA-eligible country and you are active in the non-profit sector, please take a look at our International Calls section for detailed information on our funding opportunities.